-\textbf{Motivations}.
-In reality, the massive data, e.g., sequence, contains valuable but hidden auxiliary information.
-However, the measures of support \cite{han2004mining} and confidence \cite{agrawal1994fast,agrawal1995mining} cannot be effectively utilized to discover the implicit or potential information.
-For instance, implicit factors such as the utility, interest, risk, and profit of objects in data are not considered in traditional ARM or SPM.
-In general, the main goal of tasks for data mining and analytics usually expect to achieve utility maximization.
-However, most of existing algorithms of FPM, ARM and SPM are unable to discover the valuable targeted patterns which benefit utility maximization.
-For example, support/frequency-based data mining models might be insufficient to achieve a time-aware recommendation for users, based on the users' click-stream or purchase behavior.
-Specifically, a variety of applications take utility into account.
-Typical examples include the profit of products in supermarkets and retail stores, the satisfaction feedbacks of different restaurants, the popularity of hot showing movies.
-Thus, the frequency framework loses its adaptiveness in these circumstances.
+\textbf{Motivation}.
+In reality, massive data, for example, a sequence, contains valuable but hidden auxiliary information.
+However, the measures of support \cite{han2004mining} and confidence \cite{agrawal1995mining,agrawal1994fast} cannot be effectively utilized to discover implicit or potential information.
+For instance, implicit factors such as the utility, interest, risk, and profit of objects in the data are not considered in traditional ARM or SPM.
+The main goal of tasks for data mining and analytics is generally to achieve utility maximization.
+However, most of the existing algorithms of FPM, ARM, and SPM are unable to discover the valuable targeted patterns that benefit utility maximization.
+For example, support/frequency-based data mining models might be insufficient for achieving a time-aware recommendation for users based on the users' click-stream or purchase behavior.
+Specifically, a variety of applications consider utility.
+Typical examples include the profit of products in supermarkets and retail stores, the satisfaction feedbacks of different restaurants, and the popularity of hot showing movies.
+Thus, in these circumstances, the frequency framework loses its adaptiveness.